FrigadeHQ/trench/README.md

 ### 2. Trench Cloud ☁️

-Request access to Trench Cloud from [our website](https://trench.dev?utm_campaign=github-readme) to get started with the fully-managed version of Trench.
+If you don't want to selfhost, you can get started with Trench in a few minutes using our [Cloud Quickstart Guide](https://docs.trench.dev/cloud-quickstart).

 ## 🔗 Links